 In October 1885 a woman set out alone from Boston bound for Omaha, Nebraska.
 She was Janet T. Colman, a pioneer headed west to sow the seeds of a new religion — to teach the first class in Christian Science held west of Chicago.
-She was one of the first to introduce Christian Science in the Middle West.
+She was one of the first to introduce Christian Science in the Midwest.

 Janet Colman was brought up on Martha’s Vineyard, in Edgartown, Massachusetts.
 Her mother, Janet Turner, came from Scotland at nineteen and married Edgar Marchant, a native of the island.
 In 1846 Mr. Marchant founded the local paper, the Vineyard Gazette, and was elected to the Massachusetts legislature in 1862.
 Mrs. Colman later wrote of her parents: “I have much to thank God that my father and mother were honest and upright in all their dealings with others.
 My mother taught me what was right.
 I can see that her daily life was what led me to accept Christian Science when it was first presented to me.”